-A. The credit risk of the Group is the risk of financial loss due to the failure of customers or counterparties of financial instrument transactions to fulfill their contractual obligations, which mainly comes from the inability of the counterparties repaying the accounts receivable in accordance with the collection conditions, and the contractual cash flow classified as debt instrument investment measured at after-amortization cost.
+A. The credit risk of the group is the risk of financial loss due to the failure of customers or counterparties of financial instrument transactions to fulfill their

-- B. In accordance with the internal credit policy, management and credit risk analysis shall be carried out on each operating entity within the Group and each new customer before proposing terms and conditions for payment and delivery.
+- contractual obligations, which mainly comes from the inability of the counterparties to repay the accounts receivable in accordance with the collection conditions, and the contractual cash flow classified as debt instrument investment measured at after-amortization cost. - B. In accordance with the internal credit policy, management and credit risk analysis shall be carried out on each operating entity within the group and each new customer before proposing terms and conditions for payment and delivery.
 Internal risk control is to evaluate the credit quality of customers by considering their financial status, past experience, and other factors.
-The limits of individual risks are determined by the Board of Directors based on internal or external ratings, and the use of credit lines is regularly monitored. - C. The basis for the Group to judge whether the credit risk of financial instruments has increased significantly since the original recognition is as follows:

-When the contract payment is overdue for more than 60 days according to the agreed payment terms, it is deemed that the credit risk of the financial asset has increased significantly since the original recognition. - D. When the contract payment is overdue for more than 90 days according to the agreed payment terms, the Group deems it a breach of contract. - E. The Group classifies notes receivable and accounts receivable of customers according to the characteristics of customer rating, and estimates the expected credit loss based on the loss rate method. - F. The indicators used by the Group to determine the credit impairment of debt instrument investment are as follows: - (A) The issuer encounters major financial difficulties, or the possibility of going into bankruptcy or other financial restructuring is greatly increased; - (B) The issuer makes the active market of the financial asset disappear due to its financial difficulties; - (C) The issuer delays or fails to pay the interest or principal; - (D) Adverse changes in national or regional economic conditions leading to issuer default. - G. The aging analysis of notes receivable and accounts receivable (including those of related parties) are as follows:
+The limits of individual risks are determined by the board of directors based on internal or external ratings, and the use of credit lines is regularly monitored. - C. The basis for the group to judge whether the credit risk of financial instruments has increased significantly since the original recognition is as follows: - When the contract payment is overdue for more than 60 days according to the agreed payment terms, it is deemed that the credit risk of the financial asset has increased significantly since the original recognition. - D. If the contract amount is overdue for more than 90 days under the conditions of payment, the Group shall deem it a breach of contract. - E. The group classifies notes receivable and accounts receivable of customers according to the characteristics of customer rating, and estimates the expected credit loss based on the loss rate method. - F. The indicators used by the group to determine the credit impairment of debt instrument investment are as follows: - (A) The issuer encounters major financial difficulties, or the possibility of going into bankruptcy or other financial restructuring is greatly increased; - (B) The issuer makes the active market of the financial asset disappear due to its financial difficulties: - (C) The issuer delays or fails to pay the interest or principal; - (D) Adverse changes in national or regional economic conditions leading to issuer default. - G. The aging analysis of notes receivable and accounts receivable (including those of related parties) is as follows:

-Ma arch 31, 2022 December 31, 2021 March 31, 2021
+1 March 31, 2023 cember 31, 2022 March 31, 2022

-Not Past Due \$ 5,548,594 \$ 6,214,073 \$ 5,166,013
+Not Past Due \$ 6,122,212 \$ 7,717,356 \$ 5,548,594

-Less than 90 days 22,084 19,208 25,566
+Less than 90 days 41,730 54,012 22,084

-91 ~ 180 days 217 957 666
+91 ~ 180 days 3,263 80 217

-More than 181 days 6,169 5,966 6,150
+More than 181 days 39 39 6,169

-\$ 5,577,064 \$ 6,240,204 \$ 5,198,395
+\$ 6,167,244 \$ 7,771,487 \$ 5,577,064